jalona/material-design-implementations/README.md

 Please mention any other project you are aware of under [issues](https://github.com/mpiccolino/implements-material/issues).

-If you want to contribute regularly ask me to be added as a maintainer.
+If you want to contribute regularly ask me to be added as a contributor.